mhvk/screens/docs/tutorials/gen_velocities.rst

 and Daniel Baker's "`Orbital Parameters and Distances
 <https://eor.cita.utoronto.ca/images/4/44/DB_Orbital_Parameters.pdf>`_"
 document.
-As in that document, the practical example here uses the parameter values for the pulsar PSR J0437--4715 as studied by `Reardon et al. (2020)
+As in that document, the practical example here uses the parameter values for the pulsar PSR J0437--4715 as derived by `Reardon et al. (2020)
 <https://ui.adsabs.harvard.edu/abs/2020ApJ...904..104R/abstract>`_.

 The combined codeblocks in this tutorial can be downloaded as a Python script